Paperback-iOS/website/src/getting-started/content-settings.md

   Clear your browser cache or log in to the Portal through an incognito window and try again.

-- **Why am I encountering a communication/unknown error when logging into the app?**
+- **Why am I encountering a communication/unknown error or a crash when logging in to the app?**

-  Ensure your email is verified (check spam/promotion).
+  Ensure your email is verified (check your spam/promotion folders).
 If the issue persists, make a support post in the official Discord server.
 You can find a guide on how to do that [here](/getting-started/further-support/#using-the-official-discord-server).

 - **Why is this necessary?**